sjoerdvankreel/firefly-synth-2/static/Manual.md

 Each echo type has a control labelled LRX for left/right crossover.<br/>
 This controls the amount by which one channel's input affects the other channel's output.<br/>

 #### Main section
 * Gain: make-up gain to compensate dry/wet mixes.
 * Processing order: allows to route multi-tap, feedback delay and reverb in any order.
 * Sync: switches between time-based and tempo-based (bars) for feedback and multi-tap.
 * Smooth: delay time smoothing filter for feedback and multi-tap.

+Target: this affects where in the processing pipeline the echo is applied.<br/>
+The most natural setting for this is VMix Out (voice) or GMix Out (global).<br/>
+For global, may also be used to target the voice mixdown before all FX, the external audio input before all fx, or the input/output of individual GFX sections.<br/>
+For voice, may also be used to target individual oscillators or the input/output of individual VFX sections.<br/>
+The voice echo target needs tight cooperation with the Voice Mixer (VMix) envelope target.<br/>
+If you get this "wrong", the voice echo will "hide" behind that envelope and the echo is cut short.<br/>
+Rule of thumb: set VEcho target to the same processing stage as VMix Envelope Target.<br/>
+So both to osci premix/postmix, fx in/out etc.<br/>
+The engine is set up such that at each stage, the voice envelope is applied first, followed by the echo (provided they target the same stage).

 #### Multi tap delay